cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

 The configuration file for Flake8 and its extensions is named `.flake8` and located in the project directory.
-For details about the configuration file, see the [official reference](https://flake8.pycqa.org/en/latest/user/configuration.html).
+For details about the configuration file, see the [official reference][flake8 configuration].

 The sections below describe the linters in more detail.
 Each section also notes any configuration settings applied by the {{ HPC }}.